 In certain aspects, one can think of intuition as a clear understanding of what researchers call, ‘collective intelligence.’

 Let me give you an example.
 The organization of websites is done in an intuitive way.
 They offer easier ways to navigate and access information.
 However, this didn’t happen all of a sudden.
-Years of problems paved way for the development of a common wisdom and slowly the essential elements could be separated from the additional information.
+Years of problems paved the way for the development of common wisdom and slowly the essential elements could be separated from the additional information.
 A common example is the ‘About Us’ section of a website which contains the basic details of the site.
-The other tabs give the additional information.
+The other tabs give additional information.

 It’s an accepted fact that if you do your research more, your intuition will work better.

 Think about astronomers like Kepler and Galileo.
 They worked for years and without any visual evidence, they could state certain facts about our universe.
 They studied throughout their life, they researched and then they could come up with their statements through their intuitions.
 The society disbelieved them but they fought for their findings.